- Home |

 Jeanette Winterson:

 I have no idea because I don't really care about how people rate or don't rate stuff.
 Just find things that interest you.
-I mean, one of the stories that nobody reads is possibly the earliest modern ghost story by Daniel Defo or the apparition of Mrs. Veal.
+I mean, one of the stories that nobody reads is possibly the earliest modern ghost story by Daniel Defoe called The Apparition of Mrs. Veal.
 And it's the first ghost story where the ghost is not wearing a winding sheet or clanking about, which was the general rule.
 Mrs. Veal just comes in her normal clothes or rather attractive silk dress to visit her friend.
 And it's only later as she goes away, the friend realises she's actually dead.
-So Daniel Defoe, the Robinson Cruise man, it is a good place to start.
+So Daniel Defoe, the Robinson Crusoe man, you know it's a good place to start.
 And really it's about fishing around.
 I've always saying to people, don't go, it's terrible, but don't go with the recommendations.
 Find out for yourself.
-Our life is highly over curated, ma'am,
+Our life is highly over curated, man.

 Rihanna Dhillon:

 That is literally what we're doing here, though.
-I know I It's going against everything you believe in.
-I know, but they get that.
 Are there any magical realism books that you love?

 Jeanette Winterson:

 Well, that's a broad church as well, isn't it?
-I mean, I've always loved Vinno and a book that I do come back to often is his Invisible Cities, which is from the 1970s, but it precedes all micro fictions.
+I mean, I've always loved Calvino and a book that I do come back to often is his Invisible Cities, which is from the 1970s, but it precedes all micro fictions.
 It is a perfect thing of tiny stories, which are really all about Venice, but not in the way that you would imagine.
-But then I recently finished Ale Chef X, there are rivers in the sky, which has got a lot of magical realism elements in it, and if anybody hasn't read it, they should because she's a terrific writer.
+But then I recently finished Elif shafak's, There Are Rivers in the Sky, which has got a lot of magical realism elements in it, and if anybody hasn't read it, they should because she's a terrific writer.
 So go there.

 Rihanna Dhillon: